twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 While manual tests are still important, I'm going to discuss automated tests in this article.
 Furthermore, I'll discuss two distinct types of automated tests - unit tests, and integration tests.
 Unit tests are low-level and very narrowly scoped.
 They exercise only specific sections of your code.
 For example, we'll write a different set of unit tests for each frontend React component, along with a set of tests for our backend Falcor routes.
 It's critical that we focus on testing the specific roles of each of these modules, and that may mean mocking out a module's internal dependencies so that we can better control the environment.
 When we "mock" something, we're essentially replacing it with a dummy version that we have full control over.
 This eliminates uncertainty in our testing environment.

-In addition to unit tests, we have integration tests, which may also be known as "Selenium" or "WebDriver" tests due to the tool most commonly used to execute them.
+In addition to unit tests, we have integration tests, which may also be known as "Selenium" or "" tests due to the tool most commonly used to execute them.
 Integration tests differ from unit tests in their purpose and focus.
 While unit tests exercise specific code paths inside of a specific isolated module of code, integration tests are aimed at testing user workflows.
 They are high-level tests and are written with our users in mind.
 Instead of testing the module that is responsible for adding a new name, we'll instead load the app in a browser, type a new name into the input field, hit enter, and then ensure that name is added to the list on the page.
 In this respect, _all_ of our code is being tested at once.
 Our job is to not only ensure user workflows are covered, but also that all of our components play nicely together in a realistic scenario.
 While there are other definitions of "integration" testing as meaning of this term seems to be somewhat subjective, we're going to work with the definition outlined here throughout this article.

 ## Part 0: Bringing our code and project up-to-date
 Since the last article 4 months ago, most of our project's dependencies have changed in some way, some of them drastically.
 The most visible changes were to Falcor and Babel.